shmindmaster/typescript-file-manager/.github/instructions/github-actions-ci-cd-best-practices.instructions.md

     - **Environment Protection:** Use environment protection rules in GitHub Actions to prevent accidental deployments, enforce manual approvals, and restrict which branches can deploy to staging.
     - **Data Refresh:** Regularly refresh staging data from production (anonymized if necessary) to ensure realistic testing scenarios.
 - **Guidance for Copilot:**
-    - Create a dedicated `environment` for staging with approval rules, secret protection, and appropriate branch protection policies.

     - Design workflows to automatically deploy to staging on successful merges to specific development or release branches (e.g., `develop`, `release/*`).
     - Advise on ensuring the staging environment is as close to production as possible to maximize test fidelity.
     - Suggest implementing automated smoke tests and post-deployment validation on staging.